pierreraimbaud/WebGLScreenSaver/README.md

 The project works locally without downloading libraries.
 Internet connection is not necessary; libraries are copied, to prevent issue when networking is not working.
 You only will not be able to download the texture in the screen saver if you are running the project without having Internet.

-### Word report
+### PDF report

-A report of the project can be find in the repo.
+A report of the project can be find in the repo (CVI-finalProject.pdf)

 ### WebGL and animation